Unique focus on rural and regional medicine

-Discipline Specific knowledge and capabilities
+Discipline-specific knowledge and capabilities

 Diagnose and manage clinical conditions, and carry out practical procedures to provide safe patient care.

-Using digital technology responsibly to enhance medical practice.
+Use digital technology responsibly to enhance medical practice.

 Critically appraise and apply knowledge to problem solve and make sound professional and patient care decisions.

-Work ready doctors who demonstrate professional obligation and responsibility to patients, the profession and self; and show a lifelong commitment to reflective learning through practice, research and teaching.
+Demonstrate professional obligation and responsibility to patients, the profession and self as work ready doctors; and show a life-long commitment to reflective learning through practice, research and teaching.

 Demonstrate collaborative practice within a health care team to provide safe, high quality medical care.

-Prioritise prevention and implement holistic approaches to enhance the health and wellbeing of individuals, communities and populations.
-Public health advocates committed to advancing the health and wellbeing of rural, remote, Indigenous and marginalised individuals and communities.
+Prioritise prevention and implement holistic approaches to enhance the health and well-being of individuals, communities and populations; advocate for public health and demonstrate a commitment to advancing the health and well-being of rural, remote, Indigenous and marginalised individuals and communities.